openknowledge-archive/isitopen/README.txt

     paster setup-app config.ini

 Then you are ready to go.
+Run the application with (for example):

+		paster serve config.ini

 Contributors
 ============